BBC Studios Is Headed To California Court To Out The 'Dr. Who' Leaker

 “We will strive to protect our program-makers, audiences and license fee payers from any breaches of security – ensuring Doctor Who fans enjoy the final and fully completed version of the episode when it premieres.”

-The first reveal of Jodie Whittaker as Dr. Who was supposed to be at San Diego Comic-Con (July 19-22) as part of a panel discussion is a huge hall stuffed with Whovians from all over the globe to promote the new season which debuts in the fall with a 10 episode series.
+The first reveal of Jodie Whittaker as Dr. Who was supposed to be at San Diego Comic-Con (July 19-22) as part of a panel discussion in a huge hall stuffed with Whovians from all over the globe to promote the new season, which debuts in the fall with a 10-episode series.

-The Hollywood Reporter says that BBC Studios is being represented by powerhouse law firm Kilpatrick Townsend & Stockton which has made a name for itself in various high-profile piracy cases.
+The Hollywood Reporter says that BBC Studios is being represented by powerhouse law firm Kilpatrick Townsend & Stockton, which has made a name for itself in various high-profile piracy cases.

 The British Broadcasting Corporation has now subpoenaed the social media app to force them to reveal the name of the individual who shared the Dr. Who clip so they can figure out how that person came to possess the top-secret video.

-The current Dr. Who incarnation is on its eleventh season, while the series as a whole is in its 54th year.
-Jodie Whittaker one of the stars of Broadchurch is taking over from Peter Capaldi who was the last Dr. Who.
+The current Dr. Who incarnation is on its 11th season, while the series as a whole is in its 54th year.
+Jodie Whittaker, one of the stars of Broadchurch, is taking over from Peter Capaldi, who was the last Dr. Who.